 Some of the best Airbnb advice for hosts is to use excellent photos of the accommodations.
 Therefore, some owners use special lenses – like wide angle or fisheye – to make the space look bigger and brighter than it actually is.

-While this, in and of itself, may not be a huge deal, it can lead to a disappointing stay when you arrive and find the rooms are much smaller than you anticipated.
-We once rented an apartment that pictured a kitchen table that looked like it seated six people, when it actually could only accommodate two.
+While this, in and of itself, may not be a huge deal, it can lead to a disappointing Airbnb stay when you arrive and find the rooms are much smaller than you anticipated.
+We once rented an apartment that pictured a kitchen table that looked like it seated six people, when it actually could barely accommodate two.

 Pro Tip: On the flip side, some hosts do not have access to professional photography equipment – and their photographs often fall short of adequately depicting just how lovely the accommodations are.
 Scrutinize the pictures, but also keep in mind that some great hosts of amazing places are not professional photographers.